alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 # Code of Conduct for the Open Research Community Building Team

-This code of conduct outlines our expectations for participants within the team, online repository (project) as well as steps to reporting any concern, situation or uncomfortable/ unacceptable behaviour by others participating in the project.
+This Code of Conduct document outlines our expectations for participants within the team as well as this online repository (project).
+We also provide steps to reporting any concern, uncomfortable situation or unacceptable behaviour by other participants.
 We are committed to providing a welcoming, collaborative and inspiring experience for all and expect our code of conduct to be honoured.

 ## Scope

-Code of Conduct applies to all members participating in platforms, events and processes taking place within the Open Research Community Building Team.
+This Code of Conduct applies to all members participating in the activities, events and processes taking place within the Open Research Community Building Team.
-Specifically, this Code of Conduct apply to any conduct:
+Specifically, our Code of Conduct applies to any conduct:
 - in interactions within the Open Research Community Building Team
 - at any team activity, communication or event
 - outside the team activity when a team member is representing projects associated with the team
-- members outside the team engaging on the Open Community Building GitHub repository
+- by members outside the team engaging on the Open Community Building GitHub repository.

 ## Restorative Practice

-We want to apply the Code of Conduct that focuses on creating a welcoming and safe environment for everyone involved, not on penalising or excluding individuals but supporting those who are harmed.
+We want to establish Code of Conduct that focuses on creating a welcoming and safe environment for everyone involved -- supporting those who are harmed, not on penalising or excluding individuals.
 In the event that a participant does not abide by the Code of Conduct, we will use the “restorative practices” approach to handle the situation.
 Restorative Practices has their roots in “restorative justice,” a way of looking at wrongdoing that focuses on